Tasks

 Non-scheduled function calls

-Functions like resolvers, triggers and webhooks usually run in response to user actions.
-Normally, you'd want to return a response to the user as soon as possible while offloading any longer-running processes to background tasks.
-In order to do so you can use the invokeFunction(taskName, args, options)
+Functions like resolvers, triggers, and webhooks usually run in response to user actions.
+Normally, you want to return a response to the user as soon as possible, while offloading any longer-running processes to background tasks.
+To do this, use the invokeFunction(taskName, args, options) method found on the context argument to invoke a background task.

 // Context (ctx) argument maintains the invokeFunction method for